-From bubbling baklava to a very different yet delicious type of kebab, this is where to find the best authentic food in Istanbul
+From balik ekmek to bubbling baklava to a very different type of kebab, this is what to eat in Istanbul – all these dishes are so delicious!

 One of the best ways of getting to the heart of Istanbul is through its food.
 With so many different types on cuisine on offer from simple street food to fine-dining, you could easily spend a week exploring the city without ever having to try the same dish twice.
 Trust me, I’ve tried!

-While I was in Istanbul with Lonely Planet, we were on the hunt for those authentic dishes that you just can’t find anywhere else, those dishes that highlight why Istanbul is such an amazing foodie destination.
+While I was in in the city with Lonely Planet, we were on the hunt for the best places to eat in Istanbul.
+We wanted to find those authentic dishes that you just can’t find anywhere else, those dishes that highlight why Istanbul is such an amazing foodie destination.

-From bubbling baklava that’s good to eat at any time of the day to a kebab that’s so different to the one you find at the end of your street, this is where to find some of the best authentic food in Istanbul.
+From bubbling baklava that’s good to eat at any time of the day to a kebab that’s so different to the one you find at the end of your street, this is what to eat in Istanbul.

-Where to find the best authentic food in Istanbul:
+Make sure you watch my video on where to find the best food in Istanbul!

 Balik ekmek translates to “fish bread”, and that’s all this dish is, a fish sandwich.